Mexican beaded lizard: Taxonomy

-Species

-The four subspecies of beaded lizards, elevated to full species in 2013, are:

 Description

 Adult beaded lizards range from 57 to 91 cm in length.
 They are substantially larger than the Gila monster, which only reaches lengths of 30 to 56 cm.
 The snout-to-vent length of a beaded lizard averages 33 to 48 cm.
 The average body mass of an adult beaded lizard is 800 g, about 45% heavier than the average mass of a Gila monster, with large specimens exceeding 2000 g.
 Maximum weight known is 4000 g Although males are slightly larger than females, the beaded lizards are not sexually dimorphic.
 Both males and females are stocky with broad heads, although the males' heads tend to be broader.
 The beaded lizards' scales are small, beadlike, and not overlapping.
 Except for the underside, the majority of its scales are underlaid with bony osteoderms.

-Their base color is black and marked with varying amounts of yellow spots or bands, with the exception of H. alvarezi, which tends to be all black in color.
+Their base color is black and marked with varying amounts of yellow spots or bands.
 The beaded lizards have short tails, which are used to store fat so they can survive during months of estivation.
 Unlike many other lizards, this tail does not regenerate if broken.
 Beaded lizards have forked, pink tongues that they use to smell, with the help of a Jacobson's organ; they stick their tongues out to gather scents and touch them to the opening of the organ when the tongue is retracted.